webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

  0 0 0

 The relative weight of the neighbors helps calculate the pixel's new value.
-In this case it's 0 times each adjacent pixel's value, summed together along with 1 times the value of the pixel, divided by the sum of all the pixel values.
-So this initial example has no effect on the image.
+(In this case it's 0 times each adjacent pixel's value, summed together along with 1 times the value of the pixel, divided by the sum of all the pixel values.)
+This initial example has no effect on the image.

-The original image shown on the left is somewhat blurred.
+The original image shown on the left is slightly blurred.
 Applying a sharpen filter nudges pixels for the higher-contrast edges shown at the right: